Jeremy Pena Preview, Player Props: Astros vs. Tigers

 Tigers Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Tigers pitching staff ranks 22nd in MLB.
+- The 8.4 strikeouts per nine innings compiled by the Tigers pitching staff ranks 22nd in MLB.

-- The Tigers have the 19th-ranked team ERA across all MLB pitching staffs (4.43).
+- The Tigers' 4.47 team ERA ranks 19th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.